ProDevStudio/islamic-graphics/readme.txt

 == Changelog ==

+= 1.0.6. =
+Added images and codes for rahimahu Allah, rahimaha Allah and rahimahum Allah.

 = 1.0.5 =
 Images have been resized to prevent aliasing.
 Function now includes condition: when 'h' <= 20, 20 pixel tall images are used, else 40 pixel tall images are used.